 - After graduating, majors will be able to address problems from multiple perspectives, allowing them to see a broad range of solutions helpful to any issue in any field, ranging from environmental studies to law to social justice to international business.
 Recent grads work at Morgan Stanley, the U.S. State Department, Politico, and elsewhere.
 Many are in graduate school.

 - Global Studies offers more than just courses.
-There are activities, speakers, special events and a Global Studies Club.
-Each year culminates in the annual Hanway Lecture in Global Studies, featuring a change agent on the world stage.
+There are activities, speakers, special events and a Model UN Club.
+The program's signature event is the Hanway Lecture in Global Studies, an annual event that brings individuals who have made significant contributions to global affairs to speak at Loyola and meet with Global Studies students.
 For information on this year’s Hanway Lecture, visit the Hanway Lecture in Global Studies website.

 - Planning your course schedule?
 For confirmation of which courses are needed to fulfill the requirements of the Global Studies major, consult the Loyola Catalogue.

 Questions?
-Contact Janine Holc, Ph.D., Director of Global Studies, at firstname.lastname@example.org or Maureen Kelly, Program Assistant, at email@example.com.
+Contact Mary Kate Schneider, Director of Global Studies, at email@example.com